 Have you ever experienced the wrath of a tired toddler or exhausted infant?
 Puppies experience the same sensation when they’re overexhausted.

 Avoid the temptation to play with your pal for hours at a time in hopes that they’ll sleep through the night.
 This will actually have the opposite effect!
 (Not to mention it’s unhealthy for their developing brains.)

-Plan two to three sessions of playtime, training, and walks between 30 and 60 minutes long.
-(Remember, puppies can’t stay awake for more than an hour!)
+Plan 2–3 sessions of playtime, training, and walks between 30 and 60 minutes long.
+(Remember, puppies generally can’t stay awake for more than an hour.)
 Afterward, your pup should fall asleep naturally.

-Don’t have the time to walk your puppy three times a day?
-Book a Wag! walker to ensure your pawesome pal is getting all the stimulation (and sleep) their developing brains need!
+Don’t have the time to walk your puppy 3 times a day?
+Book a dog walker through the Wag! app to ensure your fur-baby is getting all the stimulation (and sleep) their developing brains need!

 Don’t disturb your furry friend

 We know how tempting it is to go for the belly rubs while your precious pup is asleep, but you must resist this urge to create a solid sleep routine.
 Just as you wouldn’t want anyone to disturb you while you’re sleeping, show your puppy the same courtesy.